Skip to main content

 Understanding Video Compression

 Video compression works by removing data that the human eye is unlikely to notice.
-Modern codecs like H.264 (the codec this tool uses) analyse each frame and store only the differences between frames rather than every pixel from scratch — a technique called inter-frame prediction.
+Modern codecs like H.264 (the codec this tool uses) analyse each frame and store only the differences between frames rather than every pixel from scratch.

-The quality slider controls the Constant Rate Factor (CRF) — a parameter that tells the encoder how aggressively to compress.
-Lower quality means a higher CRF value, which discards more detail to achieve smaller file sizes.
-Higher quality means a lower CRF, preserving more detail at the cost of a larger file.
+The quality slider controls the quality level — a parameter that tells the encoder how aggressively to compress.
+Lower quality means more aggressive compression, which discards detail to achieve smaller file sizes.
+Higher quality preserves more detail at the cost of a larger file.

-The CRF scale used here runs from 18 (near-lossless, quality 100%) to 35 (heavy compression, quality 0%).
-For most web-shared content, a CRF of 23–28 (quality 60–80%) produces results indistinguishable from the original at a fraction of the file size.
+The quality scale runs from 0% (heavy compression) to 100% (near-lossless).
+For most web-shared content, a quality setting of 60–80% produces results indistinguishable from the original at a fraction of the file size.

 Frequently Asked Questions